trencat/Trencat/poc/python/real_time_operation/README.md

     sudo docker container run --rm rto

+To create a `csv` file with the profile used to create the charts in the docs, run:

+    sudo docker container run --rm -v $PWD:/home rto

 To run unittest, you need to override the entry point as follows

     sudo docker container run --rm --entrypoint "python3" rto -m unittest